Pension Fund Assets Hit N12.3trn

-The nation’s pension fund assets rose by N100 billion to N12.34 trillion in March, 2021 from N12.24 trillion it was at the end of February this year, LEADERSHIP can now reveal.
+The nation’s pension fund assets rose by N100 billion to N12.34 trillion in March, 2021 from N12.24 trillion it was at the end of February, LEADERSHIP can now reveal.

-The assets stood at N12.29 trillion in January, but dropped to N12.24 trillion in February, owing to investment loss, before it picked up in March, 2021 to the afforementioned amount.
+The assets stood at N12.29 trillion in January, but dropped to N12.24 trillion in February, owing to investment loss, before it picked up in March, 2021 to the aforementioned amount.

 Similarly, N8.51 trillion was invested in federal government’s securities, as bonds gulped N7.67 trillion investment; treasury bills, N721.74 billion; agency bond, N12.91 billion; Sukuk bonds, N85.09 billion and green bonds N12.88 billion.